 No Conviction Recorded

-In all Australian states bar Victoria, it is possible to be found guilty of a crime, albeit a minor one, paid “your debt to society” with a fine, placed on probation or a community correction order, and still be able to publicly declare you have a clean criminal record1.
+Somewhat similarly in Australian, in all states bar Victoria, it is possible to be found guilty of a crime, albeit not capital, paid “your debt to society” with a fine, placed on probation or a community correction order, and still be able to publicly declare you have a clean criminal record1.
 In Victoria in a similar situation, you may honestly claim you have no convictions and hope your prospective employer, fiancée, landlord or foreign consulate where you are attempting to obtain a travel visa, etc does not check, in which case no conviction will be found, but a record of a crime committed, with sentence, will be.

 The reason for this strange occurrence for official, institutional cover-up is that it prevents petty criminals2 from suffering,